MrKoopaKiller/FileRenamer/README.md

 # FileRenamer

-Rename file extension from `.txt` to `.cvs` recursively into the user specified directory and send an email with the list of the renamed files.
+Rename file extension from `.txt` to `.csv` recursively into the user specified directory and send an email with the list of the renamed files.

 ## About

-**FileRenamer** will rename all file extensions from `.txt` to `.cvs` from the user specified directory.
+**FileRenamer** will rename all file extensions from `.txt` to `.csv` from the user specified directory.
 After renamed all files, an email which renamed files are sent.

 The destination path and smtp settings are specified by `environment variables`.
 See details below.